failmap/server/documentation/hosting.md

 - DNS
 - Networking

-This project uses Puppet configuration management in a masterless configuration.
-This allows OS and applications on the host to be shaped in the correct configuration for this project.
+## Whats in the box

+When using this installation method you will end up with a fully featured Failmap server including:

+- Full failmap installation with:
+  - Frontend map website (with https, http/2 and caching)
+  - Administrative backend (secured by TLS client certificates)
+  - Workers to automatically perform scanning tasks
+- Hardened server (firewall, security updates, etc)
+- Monitoring dashboards (Grafana, secured by TLS client certificates)
+- SSH for remote access

-## Installation
+## Requirements

-To install a full production Failmap stack the following is required:
+To install the fully featured Failmap server the following is required:

-- Dedicated bare-metal or virtual host with internet connectivity running either:
+- Dedicated bare-metal or virtual host with:
-  - Debian 8
-  - Debian 9
-  - Ubuntu 18.04
-- Recommended specs are:
+  - Debian based Linux (Debian 8/9 or Ubuntu 18.04) clean installed
   - 1-2 CPU
   - 1-8GB RAM
   - 50-100GB disks
-  - Network with internet
+  - internet connectivity (IPv4 and optional IPv6)
 - Terminal access to the host (SSH or via VM console, etc)
 - Sudo/root permissions on the host
 - Hostnames pointing to the server IPv4 and IPv6 addresses (replace `example.com` with the domain you intend to use for the website):
   - example.com (for the frontend, main site)
   - admin.example.com (for administrative backend)
   - grafana.example.com (optional, for viewing statistics)
+- A SASL Authenticated E-mail [Smarthost](https://en.wikipedia.org/wiki/Smart_host), eg: Gmail (optional, highly recommended)

+## Installation

 **Warning**: this installation assumes to run on a **clean and dedicated** host for a Failmap installation!
-It will **modify the OS** and take over things like firewalling, Docker, SSH, etc! **Do not run** on a server with existing other software or configuration as the actions performed cannot be undone easily/automatically!
+It will **modify the OS** and take over things like firewalling, Docker, SSH, etc! **Do not run** on a server with existing other software or configuration that you do not want modified!

 With that said please follow these instructions to get a Failmap instance up and running:

-1. Bring the server up and follow the basic OS (Ubuntu/Debian) installation procedure.
+1. Bring the server up and follow the basic OS (Ubuntu/Debian) installation procedure (if it is not already installed).
 Configure basic settings (language, keyboard, user) as seen fit and give it a hostname you like.
 It can be anything you want, but using the frontend hostname (`example.com`) as server hostname is not advised.

-1. Login to the server via SSH or VM terminal as `root` user.
+1. Log in to the server via SSH or VM terminal as `root` user.
 Or as normal user and sudo to root `sudo su -`.

 1. Run the following command to start installation:

+        wget -q -O- https://gitlab.com/failmap/server/raw/server_installation/install.sh > /install.sh; GIT_BRANCH=server_installation /bin/bash /install.sh

-        wget -q -O- https://gitlab.com/failmap/server/raw/master/install.sh | /bin/bash
+        # TODO: when merging to master replace above with: wget -q -O- https://gitlab.com/failmap/server/raw/master/install.sh > /install.sh; /bin/bash /install.sh

 1. You will be ask a few questions required for configuration.
 After this installation will commence.

 1. Grab a Club-Mate (or 2) and wait until everything completes and the notice `All Done!` appears.

 1. You Failmap server is now ready.
-You can visit it on the domain you configured, eg: https://example.com or visit the administrative backend at: https://admin.example.com.
+You can visit it on the domain you configured, eg: https://example.com

+1. For visiting the administrative backend (https://admin.faalkaart.nl) a client certificate is required to authenticate the visitor.
+Please refer to the [Admin Access](#Admin Access) section below for more information.

 ## Upgrading

-Failmap server configuration is split into a _base configuration_ (maintained by Internet Cleanup Foundation at https://gitlab.com/failmap/server/) and a _server configuration_ with customizations for a specific installation.
+Failmap server configuration is split into a _base configuration_ (maintained by Internet Cleanup Foundation at https://gitlab.com/failmap/server/) and a _server configuration_ (with customizations for a specific installation).

-If new features or bugfixes are developed in the base configuration the server can be updated on demand using the following procedure:
+If new features or bugfixes are developed in the _base configuration_ the server can be updated on demand using the following procedure:

 1. Open a terminal (eg: SSH) on the server and become root user (`sudo su -`)

-1. Run the following command:
+1. Run the following command to pull in new changes and apply the configuration:

-        failmap-server-update-configuration
+        failmap-server-update

+## Admin Access

+For visiting the administrative backend (https://admin.faalkaart.nl) a client certificate is required to authenticate the visitor.
+This certificate needs to be installed in your OS/browser.
+Without this certificate installed any attempt to access the administrative backend is probhibited.

+The certificate itself can be found on the server in `/opt/failmap/ca/certs/client.p12` and it will be emailed to the address provided as administrator address during the installation.
+For information on how to install this on your system please refer to: https://www.google.com/search?q=install+p12+certificate

+### Multiple administrative user

 ## Configuration (advanced)